 History of Gigondas Wines

 The Romans were the first to bring wine to Gigondas, planting vineyards all around the Southern Rhône Valley region.
 The area of Gigondas was even used as a Roman settlement.
 Ruins still existing in the region attest to Roman life.
 After the fall of the Roman Empire, the tradition of vineyards and winemaking continued throughout the ages.
 Although the wine was not recognized as particularly special until much later.

-During the Middle Ages the Catholic Church played an important role in this area.
+During the Middle Ages, the Catholic Church played an important role in this area.
 The Papacy moved to the nearby town of Avignon in 1308, greatly impacting the greater region.
-The second Avignon Pope, Pope John XXII was a great supporter of the local wine industry, and did much to improve the quality level of the wines here.
+The second Avignon Pope, Pope John XXII was a great supporter of the local wine industry and did much to improve the quality level of the wines here.
 The Papacy eventually moved back to Rome and this area became part of the Principality of Orange.
-Eventually, through succession lines the Dutch king ended up controlling the Principality of Orange.
+Eventually, through succession lines, the Dutch king ended up controlling the Principality of Orange.
 This made the area Protestant in the middle of a surrounding Catholic region when The French Wars of Religion broke out in 1562.
-As can be guessed this led to much destruction, hardship, and death as the region found themselves right in the middle of much of the fighting.
-Finally in 1598 the wars ended, allowing peace to take back over this area.
-Eventually in 1713, the Principality of Orange was transferred to the French king and this area became French.
+As can be guessed this led to much destruction, hardship, and death as the region found itself right in the middle of much of the fighting.
+Finally, in 1598 the wars ended, allowing peace to take back over this area.
+Eventually, in 1713, the Principality of Orange was transferred to the French king and this area became French.

 Many farmers in Gigondas, discouraged by Phylloxera, had already began planting olive trees as an alternative to vineyards.
 The production of olive oil is still a tradition in Gigondas to this day.
 However, two catastrophic frosts, one in 1929 and one in 1956 killed many of the old olive trees, which pushed farmers to return to planting vineyards again.